keu/docs/concepts/data-quality.md

 The Great Expectations documentation offers a [step-by-step tutorial](https://docs.greatexpectations.io/docs/tutorials/getting_started/tutorial_overview) for this setup.
 Additionally, to use Great Expectations with Airflow, you have to install the [Great Expectations provider package](https://registry.astronomer.io/providers/great-expectations).

-When using Great Expectations, Airflow task logs show only whether the suite passed or failed.
+When using Great Expectations, Airflow task logs show only whether the Expectation Suite passed or failed.
 To get a [detailed report](https://docs.greatexpectations.io/docs/terms/data_docs/) on the checks that were run and their results, you can view the HTML files located in the `great_expecations/uncommitted/data_docs/local_site/validations` directory in any browser.

+You can find more information on how to use Great Expectations with Airflow in the [Integrating Airflow and Great Expectations](https://www.astronomer.io/guides/airflow-great-expectations/) guide.

 ## Data lineage and data quality

 In complex data ecosystems, lineage can be a powerful addition to data quality checks, especially for investigating what data from which origins caused a check to fail.

-> **Note**: For more information on data lineage and details on how to set up OpenLineage with Airflow please see the ['OpenLineage and Airflow' guide](https://www.astronomer.io/guides/airflow-openlineage/).
+> **Note**: For more information on data lineage and setting up OpenLineage with Airflow, see [OpenLineage and Airflow](https://www.astronomer.io/guides/airflow-openlineage/).

 Both SQL Check operators and the `GreatExpectationsOperator` have OpenLineage extractors.
 If you are working with open source tools, you can view the resulting lineage from the extractors using Marquez.